Almond Flour-Is It Better Than Regular Flour?

 • Macarons.
 With just sugar, almond flour, and egg whites, you can create this popular French cookie easily.

 • Pasta.
 Almond flour is very important in pastas that are either gluten-free or protein enriched.
-It does take some time to get used to the flavor of this kind of cooked pasta, though.
+Like with almond pancakes, you may find that almond pasta has a more nutty feel to it..
 I would recommend using marinara or Bolognese sauce as they will always be reliable additions.
 Vodka and alfredo are also decent sauces to use.

 • Almond cake.
 Cakes made with almond flour are very satisfying-they have a soft and fluffy texture.
 It also has the advantage of being sturdy, so you can choose to make a double layer as well.
-You can always choose to use baking powder to puff it up even more, although it is not required.
+You can always choose to use baking powder to puff it up even more as an optional supplement.
 I like to have almond cakes topped off with whipped cream, sliced almonds and fruit for an aesthetically pleasing look.

 Almond cake wrapped in sliced almonds creates a pleasing look.